 Lucky for you, we’ve got connections.
 In 120 countries, to be exact!
 So wherever you’re going – from Unique New York (try say that ten times fast) to the Intrepid Iberian Peninsula, you will be connected.

-If you are on Postpaid, it can take up to 5 days to activate international roaming, so make sure you contact us in time!
+Remember, it can take up to 5 days to activate international roaming, so make sure you contact us in time!
 All it takes is a quick phone call to our customer care centre on 0741 000 123 or 123 free from your Virgin Mobile cell phone.

 If this is as confusing as trying to navigate the Tokyo Public Transport system, give us a call before you leave and we'll give you the lowdown.
 You can also take a look at our Q&As and check out International Roaming for more info.